Pranav-PS398/movie_recommender_agent/README.md

 - Scrapes show lists from Rotten Tomatoes using Firecrawl
 - Extracts and formats the show names with GPT-4o
 - Optionally sends the recommendations to Telegram
+⚠️ Note: Despite the name ,The agent is specifically designed to recommend TV shows, not movies.
+Please ask for "thriller shows", "romantic series", etc.
 ## ⚙️ Functionality
 - 🔍 Tool 1: `get_show_names()` – Searches Google and extracts shows
 - 📬 Tool 2: `send_to_telegram()` – Sends show list to a Telegram user